 A rally had been scheduled for noon on Monday, May 4th—a rally that the university had ordered to be canceled.
 Nonetheless, 2,000 students arrived at the Commons shortly before noon.
 The National Guard ordered the gathering to disperse, and the afternoon began firing tear gas canisters into the crowd.
 The students answered by throwing rocks and returning the gas canisters back to the guard.

 Events amplified when troops marched up to Blanket Hill in front of Taylor Hall.
 At the top of the hill, 28 of the 77 guardsmen turned and fired back down it, toward the Prentice Hall parking lot.
 They fired between 61 and 67 shots in 13 seconds.

 Thirteen students were hit.
 Of these, four were killed and nine were injured.
 Jeffrey Miller was killed instantly, Allison Krause died minutes later.
-Sandra Scheuer died in the ambulance on the way to the hospital and William Schroeder died later at the hospital.
+Sandra Scheuer died in the ambulance on the way to the hospital and William Schroeder died later that day at the hospital.
 The nine wounded students were Joseph Lewis, John Cleary, Thomas Grace, Alan Canfora, Dean Kahler, Douglas Wrentmore, James Russell, Robert Stamps, and D. Scott MacKenzie.
 Dean Kahler was permanently paralyzed from his wound.

-All of those shot were full-time students in good standing at Kent State University, and many of the wounded students were in the area (if not participating in) the protest—except for Sandra Scheuer and Scott MacKenzie, who were simply on their way to class.
+All of those shot were full-time students in good standing at Kent State University, and many of the wounded students were in the area (if not participating in) the protest—Sandra Scheuer and Scott MacKenzie were simply on their way to class.
 Bill Schroeder, in fact, was at Kent on an ROTC scholarship.

 Though the spray of bullets hit students across the entire area, all four fatalities occurred in the Prentice Hall parking lot.
 As a result, in memoriam, the parking spaces where the four slain students died have been closed and are indicated with commemorative markers.
 In addition, a monument was built overlooking the Commons area behind Taylor Hall in 1990.